Game Day Guide: Moda Center

 Portland essentials for Moda Center game nights:

-- Portable charger: 10,000mAh power bank -- your phone will die from all the photos and videos
+- Portable charger: 10,000mAh power bank.
+Your phone will die from all the photos and videos

-- Layers: Lightweight packable rain jacket -- you're walking to and from MAX in Portland.
+- Layers: Lightweight packable rain jacket.
+You're walking to and from MAX in Portland.
 Be ready

 Links above are Amazon affiliate links.
 We earn a small commission at no extra cost to you.
 Full disclosure on our about page.